Java String: 8 examples of simple and string functions

 So, a simple string can be created without using the new keyword:

-As this code executes and compiler finds any string literal, it creates a string object with its value.
+As this code executes and the compiler finds any string literal, it creates a string object with its value.

 Creating string with new keyword example